tommadness/KH2Randomizer/helpinfo/faq.md

 The KH2R community has come up with three different hint systems:
 - **JSmartee** - Inspired by [JSmartee](https://jsmartee.github.io/kh2fm-hints-demo/)'s implementation of hints.
 When you find an Ansem Report in-game, you are told how many [Important Checks](https://jsmartee.github.io/kh2fm-hints-demo/info.html#checks) exist in a world.
 - **Shananas** - Inspired by Shananas' implementation of hints.
 While playing, you are informed once you have found all Important Checks in a world.
-- **Points** - An inspired mix of crescent's, Shananas', and JSmartee's implementation of hints.
+- **Points** - An inspired mix of Shananas', and JSmartee's implementation of hints.
 Each [Important Check](https://jsmartee.github.io/kh2fm-hints-demo/info.html#checks) is worth a set amount of points.
 You are able to see each world's Score right from the start and when you find an Ansem Report in-game, you are told about a single Important Check in a world.

 ## How do I use hints?
 Your seed zip file can be loaded into the following trackers: